-If an attendance policy is not stated in the course syllabus and attendance is not a criterion for a grade in a course, then the Instructor of Record shall not take any account of a student's excused or unexcused absence from class when assigning a grade.
+If the course syllabus does not require students to interact with other students, an instructor, or an instructor's proxy1 and if such interactions are not a criterion for a grade in the course, then the Instructor of Record shall not take any account of a student's excused or unexcused absence from such interactions when assigning a grade.
+[US: 2/8/2016; 2/12/2018]

+If the course syllabus requires students to interact with other students, an instructor, or an instructor's proxy or if such required interactions are a criterion for a grade in the course, the following rules apply:

+5.2.4.2.3.1 Excused Absences

+If a student has excused absences for the dates and times associated with more than one-fifth of the required interactions for a course, the student shall have the right to receive a "W", or the Instructor of Record may award an "I" for the course if the student declines to receive a "W" [US: 2/9/1987; SREC: 11/20/1987; US: 2/8/2016; 2/12/2018].

+\ "Required interactions" (SR 5.1.8.3, SR 5.2.4.2, and SR 9.1) are interactions that, if not completed at or by their specified date and time, would penalize a student in a course.
+Interactions may include, but are not limited to, student engagement with other students (e.g., participating in an in-class or online discussion), engagement with the instructor (e.g., attending class), or engagement with an instructor's proxy (e.g., attending a guest lecture or uploading a file to the course management system) [US: 2/12/2018].

+5.2.4.2.3.2 Unexcused Absences

+The Instructor of Record shall define any course policy relating to unexcused absences in the course syllabus.
+If a policy is not stated in the course syllabus or the policy does not allow for a penalty to the student, the Instructor of Record shall not penalize the student for any unexcused absences.
 [US: 2/8/2016]

-If the course syllabus defines either policies that require class attendance or a grading standard that determines a student's grade based in part on class attendance, the following rules apply:

-- Excused Absences: If a student has excused absences in excess of one-fifth of the class contact hours for that course (participation activities for an online courses, as defined in 5.2.4.1.A), the student shall have the right to receive a "W", or the Instructor of Record may award an "I" for the course if the student declines to receive a "W" [US: 2/9/1987; SREC: 11/20/1987; US: 2/8/2016]. - 2.
-Unexcused Absences: The Instructor of Record shall define any course policy relating to unexcused absences in the course syllabus.
-If a policy is not stated in the course syllabus or the policy does not allow for a penalty to the student, the Instructor of Record shall not penalize the student for any unexcused absences.
-[US: 2/8/2016] - With respect to nonattendance for reason of an employment-related schedule conflict, the student who is a UK employee has exactly the same standing as a student who is working for some other employer.
+\ With respect to nonattendance for reason of an employment-related schedule conflict, the student who is a UK employee has exactly the same standing as a student who is working for some other employer.
 [SREC: 9/17/2012]